.FLYINGHEAD PRODUCT REVIEW

 When you begin, you’re asked to create a character to use.
 I find it odd that the game doesn’t use the Mii characters that have already been created on the Wii, but I think it’s because the graphics are slightly more to the anime side than the usual Wii graphics.
 They suit the game, though.
 Figure A shows a Gold’s Gym character hard at work on a set of squats. (picture courtesy of Ubisoft’s web site)

-The Gold's Gym graphics are well done and make the game interesting. (click for larger image)
+.FIGPAIR A The Gold’s Gym graphics are well done and make the game interesting.

 While the game does use the Wii Balance Board, it’s only for a few of the exercises.
 It doesn’t allow you to weigh yourself; you instead need to enter your own weight.
 Since the game doesn’t require the Balance Board, I suppose this makes sense, but I think it would be better for the system to decide whether to weigh you or ask for your weight based on whether the Balance Board is present.